 Case Study: ‘A Place Beyond Belief’ By Nathan Coley

-My first responses to this piece where;
+My first response to this piece was;

 Moody, dark, where is it? is it a good place? is it a church? is it part of an advert for something?
 Having your name in lights.
 Is it a factory? outdoors, lit up for all to see, parkland? desert?